undergrad-partner-school

 Student Organizations

 Students who like music can join the The University of Alabama band or chorus.
-For individuals with a passion for acting, there is a drama club available.
-Interested in media and communication?
-The University of Alabama publishes its own newspaper and has its own radio station.
+For those drawn to acting, there is a drama club where you can participate.
+For students looking to explore media and communication, The University of Alabama publishes its own newspaper and has its own radio station.

 Student Services

-The University of Alabama offers a number of services crucial for a pleasant and safe life on campus.
+The University of Alabama has a number of services needed for a comfortable and safe life on campus.

-This school has a health clinic with personal/psychological counseling.
+There is a medical clinic with personal/psychological counseling.
 In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of The University of Alabama.

 All in all, campus life at The University of Alabama is rich and vibrant and provides everything most students need.